 - A surgeon making a mistake in the emergency room

-- A doctor misdiagnosing their patient, delaying the treatment of cancer or another serious condition.
+- A doctor was misdiagnosing their patient, delaying the treatment of cancer or another serious condition.

 - An at-home nurse failing to follow the standard of care, resulting in the permanent disability or death of their patient

 However, just because an injury or accident happened during treatment doesn’t mean that it’s an example of medical malpractice.
-Medical treatment is always dangerous and even when your doctor takes every precaution, there are always risks involved.
+Medical treatment is always dangerous, and even when your doctor takes every precaution, there are still risks involved.